Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 If you’re not comfortable taking money from your family, you can also turn it into a loan with rates and terms that make sense for you by drawing up a contract.

 Medical students who have a strong social media presence might also be able to raise money from their peers by setting up a crowdfunding campaign.
 Bonus points if you can make a case for yourself with a fun video.
-Keep in mind that most platforms charge a fee for each donation and many won’t let you access your funds unless you reach your fundraising goal, so keep it realistic.
+Remember that most platforms charge a fee for each donation and many won’t let you access your funds unless you reach your fundraising goal, so keep it realistic.

 Residency relocation loans are one of the few ways to cover the postgraduate costs involved with becoming a doctor.
 If you don’t have friends or family to support you, it might be a necessity.
-You can learn more about how student loans work and compare more lenders by visiting our guide to student loans.
+Learn more about how student loans work and compare more lenders by visiting our guide to student loans.

 Frequently asked questions